-Marsha Anderson Bomar is Interim Commissioner of the Atlanta Department of Transportation, formed to accelerate and diversity projects with better options for getting around Atlanta safely, affordably, and equitably.
+Marsha Anderson Bomar is Interim Commissioner of the Atlanta Department of Transportation, formed to accelerate and diversify projects with better options for getting around Atlanta safely, affordably, and equitably.

 Most recently, Marsha has served as Assistant General Manager for Capital Program Delivery for MARTA (Metropolitan Atlanta Regional Transit Authority) and Executive Director of the Gateway85 Community Improvement District, the largest CID in the state of Georgia.
 She also was founder and president of Street Smarts, Inc., a planning, engineering and design firm, and Data Smarts, a data collection and management firm, established in 1990.
 In addition, Marsha is an International Past President of the Institute of Transportation Engineers and recipient of the Burton Marsh Lifetime Service Award and the Theodore Matson Memorial Award.